DiegoKarabin/files-validation-system/README.md

 `cp .env.example .env`

-4. Start hardhat `yarn node --watch`
+4. Start hardhat `yarn hardhat:node`

 This project supports <b>Binance Smart Chain</b> to develop to `testnet` use this:

-`yarn deploy --network bscTestnet`
+`yarn hardhat:deploy --network bscTestnet`

 To deploy to `mainnet` use this:

-`yarn deploy --network bscMainnet`
+`yarn hardhat:deploy --network bscMainnet`

 5. Open up a new terminal
 6. Enter the frontend directory: `cd frontend`
 7. Install dependencies: `npm install`
 8. If you are using a local network.
 Ensure Metamask RPC is set to `http://localhost:8545` and chainID `31337`.
 9. Start the React app: `yarn start`

+The app also can be started from the root folder with:

+`yarn frontend`

 The frontend should open at http://localhost:3000/